 It’s not easy staying in the loop

-Learning is a lifelong process, and especially so in life sciences, with the latest advancements making enormous differences in the way patients are treated every day.
-One of the main channels for education for physicians are scientific papers.
+Learning is a lifelong process, especially so in life sciences, with the latest advancements making enormous differences in the way patients are treated every day.
+One of the main channels for education for physicians is scientific papers.

 So, it would be enough to just read some scientific papers and call it a day, right?
 Things are not so simple.
-According to research, there’s 1.29 peer-reviewed papers published in medical scientific literature, every minute.
+According to research, there are 1.29 peer-reviewed papers published in medical scientific literature, every minute.
 That’s about 1800 scientific publications every day.

 Granted, not all of them are from one physician’s relevant therapeutic area, and not all of the, are equally important.
 However, the point still holds – there’s an enormous amount of data put out every day that physicians have to consume.
 As you’ve seen in the previous paragraphs, it’s not the case that physicians really have too much time to spare.